sinilaa/freeCodeCamp-Responsive-Web-Design-Projects/README.md

 Learning responsive web design with FreeCodeCamp projects and getting my first certification.<br>

 Ps.
-All the projects is made with only practice in mind, so they are far from perfect. <br>
+All the projects is made with only practice in mind, so they are far from perfect.<br>
+Just keep that in mind! ;)